 How Long Is The Police Academy?

-According to the Bureau of Justice Statistics, the average police academy lasts 21 weeks.
+According to the Bureau of Justice Statistics, the average police academy in Canada lasts 21 weeks.
 Some more intense programs take over six months and require over 1,000 hours of training.
 The Justice Institute of BC facilitates a 39-week, 3-block training, for example.